-A website can be an effective marketing and promotion tool that requires little maintenance, functions 24/7 and reaches out to people all over the world.
-It can help you win and retain customers, perhaps generating much-needed additional revenue.
-And because of lower costs, margins on online sales can be significantly higher.
+A website is a highly effective marketing and promotion tool that requires little maintenance, functions 24/7 and reaches out to people all over the world.
+It will help you win and retain customers, and generate additional revenue.
+And because of lower costs, online sales margins can be significantly higher.

-Even if the nature of your business means you can't sell online, a good website can provide added credibility – not having one might even create a bad impression.
+Even if the nature of your business means you can't sell online, a good website will provide added credibility and the opportunity to position yourself as a thought leader in your industry.

-In recent years, the internet has become a major influence on people's buying decisions and habits.
+The internet is a major influence on people's buying decisions and habits.
 The good news is, getting a high-quality website up and running need not be expensive or difficult.

 Should you create your own website?

-Building your own website can save a lot of money, but the results might look like a 'dog's dinner' and having a terrible website is worse than having none at all.
+Building your own website may save money, but the results often look a little ‘home made’, and having a terrible website is worse than not having one at all.

-If you choose the 'DIY option', have a good look around at other people's websites to see what works.
+If you choose the 'DIY option', have a good look around at other business websites to see what you like.
 As a general rule, simple is best.

-Investing in the services of a professional web designer to build you a basic website should give far superior results.
+Investing in the services of a professional web designer to build you a basic website will provide far superior results.
 A web designer will usually include design, domain name registration and arranging hosting of your site by an internet service provider in their service.

 Seek recommendations, look at their previous work and ask for a full breakdown of costs.
-Crucially, once the site is live, to avoid any further costs, you need to be able to update it from your own computer.
+Crucially, once the site is live, to avoid any further costs, you need to be able to update and add content to it yourself.

 Writing good website content

-Look, feel and function are critical, but your website must communicate your key messages effectively.
+Look, feel and function are critical, but your website must communicate your key messages effectively, too.
 A visitor must quickly be able to understand why they should buy from you.
-Don't allow form to triumph over content – your website needs to sell your business and its wares.
+Don't allow form to triumph over content - your website needs to sell your business and its wares.

 Taking online payments